Four Rabbis Find Yeshua (Jesus)

 And it happened that in the very year that Israel was established, many Jews began to recognize Yeshua as their Messiah.
 Others, who were already secret followers of Yeshua, decided to make their faith public, both in Israel as well as America and Europe.
 The momentum of Messianic growth multiplied exponentially after the Six Day War in June of 1967 and the restoration of Jerusalem to the Jewish people.

 When the Jews re-took the Old City of Jerusalem, the Temple Mount and the Western Wall from Jordanian domination in a war against all the Arab armies that lasted only six days, Jewish people felt blessed and proud.
 For many Christians and Jews this was a clear sign that God had not abandoned them.
+The many Jews now following Yeshua the Messiah even produced their own Messianic National Anthem, Hatikvah.
 In 1948, there were about one and a half million Jews in Israel.
 By the end of the Six Day War in 1967, the number had grown to 2.5 million.

 There are many important prophecies about Israel in the Bible and with the return of the Jewish people to Eretz Israel, at least four of these seemed to have been fulfilled: